-Additional information on JAG controlled and prohibited items, along with the process for requesting a waiver to obtain BJA certification for any controlled item, can be found within the JAG FAQs: www.bja.gov/Funding/JAGFAQ.pdf.
+Additional information on JAG controlled and prohibited expenditures, along with the process for requesting prior approval from BJA to expend funds on controlled items, can be found within the JAG FAQs.

-Cost Sharing or Match Requirement
+Cost Sharing or Matching Requirement

 This solicitation does not require a match.
 However, if a successful application proposes a voluntary match amount, and OJP approves the budget, the total match amount incorporated into the approved budget becomes mandatory and subject to audit.